Things to do this February half term in Bristol 2025

 Noah’s Ark Zoo Farm

-Home to big zoo animals including tigers, rhinos, giraffes, bears and elephants as well as smaller animals, like bunnies, goats and guinea pigs.
+Home to big zoo animals including tigers, rhinos, giraffes, bears and elephants as well as smaller animals, like bunnies, goats and guinea pigs, there are also adventure playgrounds, a giant maze and an indoor soft play.
+Book tickets for Noah’s Ark Zoo Farm.

 Fairfield Animal Centre